codeananda/earthquake_damage_competition/README.md

 <img width="825" alt="Screenshot 2021-09-01 at 16 52 21" src="https://user-images.githubusercontent.com/51246969/131694136-db008dd5-4999-45ef-ab8e-369995f73ab2.png">

+Note: 0/3 subs made refers to the number of submissions I am allowed to make each day.

 # Review

 I completed this project alongside a mentor to demonstrate my data science and machine learning skills.
 He paid me for it and left the following ⭐⭐⭐⭐⭐ review about working with me: